-The timing of admissions and group changes in the Dutch system works differently to many systems in the world and can be a little confusing if you are not used to it.
-Please read carefully to ensure you understand when your child joins AICS and when they move to the next group.
-Once a child turns 4, they can join Group 1 (G1) at AICS from the start of the school year up until April 30th of the same school year.
+Please read carefully to ensure you understand when your child joins AICS in Group 1 (G1) and when they move to Group 2.
+Once a child turns 4, they can join Group 1 at AICS from the start of the school year up until April 30th of the same school year.
 In the Netherlands, they usually join the day or week after their 4th birthday.
-Those who turn 4 after April 30 join G1 after the school's summer holidays at the start of the new school year.
+Those who turn 4 after April 30 join Group 1 after the school's summer holidays at the start of the new school year.

-The children joining AICS from the start of the school year up to 1 November will move to Group 2 (G2) at the start of the next school year.
-Those children joining G1 after 1 November will return to G1 in the next academic year.
+In Group 1, the children who have turned 4 before 1 November will move to Group 2 (G2) at the start of the next school year.
+Those children turning 4 after 1 November will remain in G1 in the next academic year.